Heerschop/parcel-reporter-files/README.md

 ## Remove

-Remove file and or directories before copy.
+Remove files and or directories before copy.
 Can be a single string or an array of strings.
 The strings can contain glob patterns from: [fast-glob](https://github.com/mrmlnc/fast-glob#readme)

-### Remove all files that are not a result of the parcel build process
+#### Remove all files that are not a result of the parcel build process

 ```json
 {